thymedev/thymedev.github.io/src/coffee/hellohook/README.md

 ---
-title: "Hellohook | Thyme Coffee Bots"
+title: "Hellohook | Coffee Series"
 description: "Create your own welcome bot with a custom profile picture!
 Choose between a regular message or an embed welcome, with a ping option."
 ---